coffee2code/linkify-text/readme.txt

 = () =
 * Fix: Ensure `mb_*` functions aren't used when not available
 * Fix: Prevent conflicts with oembeds by firing at a lower hook priority
+* New: Add a unit test related to multibyte text

 = 1.9 (2018-07-05) =
 Highlights: